TheDaemoness/IceAndShadow3/README.md

 _Here be Navistra-scaled dragons.
-This mod is heavily WIP and should be considered entirely unfit for purpose until version 0.1.0.0, and mostly incomplete until version 1.0.0.0_
+This mod is heavily WIP and should be considered entirely unfit for purpose until version 0.1.0.0, and incomplete until version 1.0.0.0_

+_Until then,
-_Until then, this every 0.0.x version should be considered backward-incompatible, and every 0.0.0.x version forwards-incompatible._
+every 0.0.x version should be considered backward-incompatible, and every 0.0.0.x version forwards-incompatible._

-_Abandon hope, all ye who try to run this on the dedicated server._

 # Ice and Shadow III
-__A brutal post-endgame dimension mod for Minecraft 1.14.3 + Forge.__
+__A brutal post-endgame dimension mod for Minecraft 1.14.4 + Forge__

 [![Gitter Link](https://badges.gitter.im/IceAndShadow3/community.svg)](https://gitter.im/IceAndShadow3/community)